Demonic Toys 2: Plot

 David then smashes Divoletto's head with a shovel, but it's revealed that Divoletto was one of Fiora's personal demons.
 The demon then sucks Fiora's spirit out of Lillith and brings her through the portal back to hell.
 The demonic toys then attack them and David cuts their heads off with the shovel, killing them.
 The next day, David, Caitlin and a spooked out Lillith leave the castle, with the toys staying so no one else can find them, along with the clay vessels containing Fiora's personal demons.
-The sound of glass shatter is heard, and the painting of Fiora at the castle starts whispering, implying that Fiora's revenge personal demon has been released.
+The sound of glass shattering is heard, and the painting of Fiora at the castle starts whispering, implying that Fiora's revenge personal demon has been released.

 Cast

+Production

+The film was initially going to be set in Los Angeles, California.
+The script was later rewritten to include the character Dr. Lorca from Hideous! as well as utilize Charles Band's castle in Italy.

+A majority of the film was shot in Italy, with some portions filmed in the United States, reusing sets from the tv series Weeds.

 Release

 The film was released on DVD in January 2010.
+The film was released on Blu-ray for the first time on November 6, 2024, exclusively in Australia by Umbrella Entertainment, as part of a collection called Full Moon Fright Box Vol. 1, which includes Dollman, Demonic Toys, Dollman vs. Demonic Toys, and Demonic Toys 2.

 Reception

 Dread Central reviewed Demonic Toys 2, stating that "While I find myself neither enjoying nor hating the return of the Demonic Toys, it was the film’s irritating, repetitive score that soured me more than anything else."